The greybeards and the second sell-out of the #openweb

 Closed algorithms (Facebook/YouTube).

-Closed decision-making in opaque NGOs and foundations.
+Closed decision-making in opaque NGOs and funding foundations.

 Yes, privacy is important, nobody is arguing otherwise, but what many #encryptionists miss is that building only for privacy is building only for fear.
 You can’t build a shared culture on fear alone, you need to balance this with trust, transparency, and cooperation too.
 These require openness.
-When everything defaults to closed, the commons dies, and without the commons, there is no #openweb.
+When everything defaults to closed, the commons die, and without the commons, there is no #openweb.

-A politics of openness, is not just technical. it’s deeply social and political.
+A politics of openness, is not just technical.
+It’s deeply social and political.
 It touches on human nature, ideology, and power.
-If you’re new to these ideas, start with some reading of the basics of Sociology (Wikipedia) and Political ideologies then ask what assumptions are built into this tech?
+If you’re new to these ideas, start with some reading of the basics of Sociology (Wikipedia) and Political ideologies then ask what assumptions are built into tech?
 Who does it empower?
 Who does it exclude?

-Where to begin, to understand motivations and outcomes in #openweb development, it helps to name the ideological currents at play:
+This is about where to begin, to understand motivations and outcomes in #openweb development, it helps to name the ideological currents at play:

 Conservatism → favors stability, hierarchy, closure.